-I then remembered a call that I gotten earlier that day from a customer who was so appreciative for the advice I gave her about one of her campaigns.
+I then remembered a call that I had gotten earlier that day from a customer who was so appreciative of the advice I gave her about one of her campaigns.

 I could feel my whole mood shift.
 This was new territory for me.
 I had been so tense and on edge all of the time that I didn’t even know what I was feeling.
 Here were the three words that came to me – Peaceful.
 Calm.
 Grateful.

 It wasn’t as if I had never been grateful for anything before, but I certainly hadn’t made a conscious effort to focus on it.